 Options of this type of spectroscopy include the following.

 - Benchtop EDXRF is the food lab method of choice for dedicated applications in quality and process control with its ease of use and compact size.
 It delivers speed and analytical flexibility for a multitude of research and monitoring tasks.

 - Micro-XRF is the food lab method of choice for high-speed, two-dimensional elemental analysis of non-homogeneous or irregularly shaped samples as well as small samples or inclusions.

-- Total reflection XRF (TXRF) spectrometry is the food lab method of choice for rapid ultra-trace elemental analysis, low parts-per-million (ppm) and parts-per-billion (ppb) of multiple sample types.
+- Total reflection XRF (TXRF) spectrometry is the food lab method of choice for rapid ultra-trace elemental analysis, and low parts-per-million (ppm) and parts-per-billion (ppb) of multiple sample types.

 - Handheld XRF (HHXRF) is the food lab method of choice when an analyzer needs to be brought to the sample for immediate analysis rather than transporting the sample to the lab.

 Analysis of Elemental Nutrients and Fortificants